 - Simply sit some grounds out in a small bowl or dish to freshen up a room.

-- Wrap grounds up in fabric, like a sock, to freshen up a gym bag a car.
+- Wrap grounds up in fabric, like a sock, to freshen up a gym bag or your car.

 One study in the Journal of Hazardous Materials turned coffee grounds into activated carbon.
 Activated carbon works to eliminate nasty odors by chemically binding to the stinky compounds in the air.